namanbansal/masters-thesis/README.md

 thesis.tex  -- It is the main file.
 Puts all the tex files as chapter in your Thesis.

+For sharelatex users: change the compiler to XeLatex or LuaLatex.
+others: use makefile

 This repo has been forked from https://github.com/sid0/masters-thesis